 About Triumph Aerostructures, LLC

 Triumph Group's companies design, engineer, manufacture, repair, and overhaul a variety of aerostructures, and aircraft components and systems for customers that include commercial, general, and military original and aftermarket equipment manufacturers.
-The company has four operating segments including Integrated Systems; Product Support (maintenance, repair, and overhaul); and Aerospace Structures (makes metallic and composite aerostructures and structural components).
-It operates through nearly 70 facilities around the world.
+The company's three operating segments are Integrated Systems (flight controls, fuel pumps, and gearbox solutions); Product Support (maintenance, repair, and overhaul); and Aerospace Structures (makes metallic and composite aerostructures and structural components).
+It operates through some 50 facilities around the world.

-Triumph generates roughly 80% of its revenue from the US.
-The company operates more than 70 locations in 24 US states and five foreign countries.
-It has international locations in Canada, China, France, Germany, Ireland, Mexico, Thailand, and the UK.
+Pennsylvania-based Triumph has some 50 locations in 20 US states and seven other countries.
+It has international locations in Canada, France, Germany, Ireland, Mexico, Thailand, and the UK.

 Sales and Marketing